philipmendels/use-flexible-undo/stories/make-undoables-util.md

-Extracting functions outside of your function component is good for reusability, testability and possibly performance - but some may find that the added indirection makes the code harder too follow.
-And if performance is your main reason for extraction: we will look at some of the memoization techniques that React offers in a later example.
+Extracting functions outside of your component is good for reusability, testability and possibly performance - but some may find that the added indirection makes the code harder too follow or may dislike the fact that extraction requires a bit more static typing.

+If performance is your main reason for extraction: we will look at some of the memoization techniques that React offers for improving the performance of your function components in later examples.

 ```typescript
 //outside function component: